Ngualla Rare Earth Project, Tanzania

 The Ngualla Project is a world-class rare earth development located near the Ngwala Village and approximately 150km from the City of Mbeya in the Songwe Region and on the edge of the East African Rift Valley.

 Significant beneficiation and value-adding will be undertaken in Tanzania with ore with a grade of around 4.8% REO being beneficiated into a 45% REO high-grade concentrate.
-This high-grade rare earth concentrate will be shipped to our planned rare earth refinery at Teesside in the Tees Valley, United Kingdom.
+This high-grade rare earth concentrate will be initially be sold as a standalone product, while the study of downstream integration opportunities is undertaken in collaboration with the Government of Tanzania.

 Tanzania (~1,000km west of Dar es Salaam and ~150km